AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 ### Instructions

 1. Please create a virtual environment with the provided .yml file `LAP_environment.yml`
+   1.1 This `.yml` file was created on and for a Mac OS platform.
+If you are running a different system, this option may not work.
+   1.2 see [Alternative Instructions](#alternative-instructions) for replicating this project via Google Colab
 2. Clone this repository
 3. Download image files according to the instructions in the *Dataset* section.
-4. The notebooks can be run in any order, with the exception that the `baseline_experiments_results.ipynb` notebook will only reflect new runs if you run it afterward.
+4. The notebooks can be run in any order, with the following exceptions:

+   4.1 The `baseline_experiments_results.ipynb` notebook will only reflect new runs if you run it afterward.
    You can view previously executed runs in that notebook, however.

+   4.2 The `run_mmbt_masked_text_eval.ipynb` and `bertviz_attention.ipynb` notebooks runs on previously saved model(s);
+   so you need to have trained and saved a model (MMBT and/or the BERT text-only) in the output directory specified in the `--output_dir` argument to successfully run this notebook.
+        4.2.1 the `--output_dir` arguments in these notebooks need to be the output directory where the model is saved;
+        The easiest way to follow this is to make sure that the `--output_dir` argument for these notebooks are the same as the `--output_dir` argument in either the `run_mmbt.ipynb` or `run_bert_text_only.ipynb` notebooks.

 5. To change hyperparameters for the text-only and MMBT notebooks, simply change the default values in the cell containing the Argument parser.